Skip to main content

 {{ name | capitalize }}

-For more information on Jinja's default filters, check the Jinja documentation.
+For more information on Jinja's default filters, see the official Jinja documentation about filters.

-In addition to Jinja's standard filters, StackSpot provides some useful filters for Stacks creators:
+In addition to Jinja's standard filters, StackSpot provides some useful filters for Stack creators:

-• group_id_folder: Converts strings by replacing "." with "/".
-This filter is useful for assembling folder names from Java names and packages.
+• group_id_folder: converts strings by replacing . with /.
+This filter is useful for building folder names from Java package names.

-• regex_replace: Return a copy of the value with all occurrences of a substring replaced with a new one.
-The first argument is the substring that should be replaced, the second is the replacement string.
+• regex_replace: returns a copy of the value with all occurrences of a substring replaced with a new one.

-You can provide an optional third argument count, only the first occurrences of count will be replaced:
+You can provide an optional third argument count to regex_replace.
+Only the first count occurrences will be replaced:

 -> Goodbye World